Hasselblad Tessar CB 4.8/160 lens review

 Conclusions

-The Hasselblad Tessar CB 4.8/160 lens is an excellent optic and "basic" simply means great optical and mechanical performance in a no-frills lens barrel.
-It is ideal for light travel and hand-held photography; it is also a good compromise for those who are on a budget or cannot decide between the 150 and 180 focal lengths.
-However, if your primary concern is absolute sharpness in huge enlargements, then the CFE 4/180 lens is a better option.
-Likewise, if beautiful bokeh is of a major importance then the neighboring CFE 4/180 or CFi 4/150 lenses would constitute a better choice.
+The Hasselblad Tessar CB 4.8/160 is an excellent lens and "basic" simply means great optical and mechanical performance in a no–frills lens barrel.
+It is ideal for light travel and hand–held photography; it is also a good compromise for those who are on a budget or cannot decide between the 150 and 180 focal length.
+However, if your primary concern is absolute sharpness in very large prints, then the CFE 4/180 lens is a better option.
+Likewise, if beautiful bokeh is of a major importance then the neighboring CFE 4/180 or CFi 4/150 lens would constitute a better choice.